top of page

 The noun 'sortie' has its origins in French and is derived from the Old French word 'sortir,' meaning 'to go out' or 'to exit.'
 In military contexts, a 'sortie' refers to a mission or operation that involves a temporary departure from a defensive position, typically with the intention of engaging in an attack, reconnaissance, or other strategic activities.
 During a siege or defensive situation, troops within a fortress or fortified position might undertake sorties to disrupt enemy lines, gather information, or launch surprise attacks.
 The term 'sortie' emphasizes the departure from a fortified position and the temporary nature of the mission, as troops venture out and then return to their defensive position.
 The etymology of 'sortie' underscores its historical connection to the concept of going out from a secure location for military purposes, highlighting its role in tactical operations and engagements.

-Quiz: Find the meaning of the noun sortie:
+Find the correct meaning of the noun sortie:

 Try Again!